-The trainees will be coached by our Gender Project Officer, Isen Kipetu, who is a certified Street Business School (SBS), Lead Business Coach.
-She is trained in skills to coach small scale entrepreneurs on how to fight poverty through business.
+The trainees will be coached by our Gender Project Officer, Isen Kipetu, who is a Lead Business Coach certified by Street Business School (SBS).
+She is skilled to coach small-scale entrepreneurs on how to fight poverty through business.

 “I sell Maasai Shuka and during market days, I sell potatoes, cabbages, onions, and Maasai bracelets.
 I have registered to attend these classes because I want to learn how I can expand my business.”
 Namunyak Kirokor (above), a businesswoman who registered for SBS, 2021.

 In 2019, 32 trainees graduated with a Street Business School certificate after The Maa Trust’s first cohort through the 6-month, 8 module entrepreneurship course in Talek.
 The course covers a wide variety of business skills including business identification, bookkeeping, market research, and business planning.